Share this article

 Rule 10: Use SMS For customer management

-SMS improves customer experience, and with accessibility being the number 1 concern for 2014, mobile developers will want to keep it in mind as a tactic for enhancing how the customer engages with your media.
+SMS improves customer experience, and with accessibility being the number 1 concern, mobile developers will want to keep it in mind as a tactic for enhancing how the customer engages with your media.
 Now that you know what the new rules are for dynamic customer relationship management in ecommerce, we suggest you get to work.
-There is a lot that needs to be done, before any company can claim to offer near-perfect customer experiences.
+There is a lot that needs to be done before any company can claim to offer near-perfect customer experiences.